n2ygk/mulesoft-demo-jsonapi/README.md

 This requires that you include the [src/main/java/PatchConflictException.java](src/main/java/PatchConflictException.java).

+#### 500 Internal server error

+This catch-all exception is also added for anything that is a `java.lang.Exception` that is not caught by a more-specific error handler.

 #### Sidebar: Python can raise Java exceptions but they are wrapped in PyException

 Unfortunately, Jython wraps all exceptions in the PyException class: You have to catch `org.python.core.PyException`